Ronit-BCA/myprojects/README.md

 # myprojects
-starting of my coding journey.
+THIS IS FIRST MINI PROJECTS ON ATM TRANSACTION SIMULATION
 <br>
-Auther -  Ronit Gupta
+Auther -  RONIT GUPTA